WhuanY/Git-Bone/README.md

 ![Gradescope_pass_tests](imgs/Gradescope_pass_tests.png)

 Some merges test cases in gradeScope looks weird to me.
-Should any one getting higher score than me.
-You are totally welcome to submit a pull request.
+Should anyone get a higher score than me, you are totally welcome to submit a pull request.

 ## Git-bone in One Figure

 This pic is drawn for fun.
-Also I wish it helps anyone who wants to getting a faster comprehension for gibone.
+Also, I hope it helps anyone who wants to gain a quicker understanding of Git-Bone.

 ![GitBone_in_a_Fig](imgs/GitBone_in_a_Fig.jpg)

 ## Notes at last

+1. If you are intersted in the project.
+First try on your own with only necessary but not additional help.
-This is just ONE POSSIBLE implementation!
+2. This is just ONE POSSIBLE implementation!
 Git-Bone is set and shared for inspiration.
-There are some already-known optimazation techniques for such.
-Feel free to jump out of framework made by `git-bone`.
+There are some already-known optimazation techniques for currently implemented solution.
+Feel free to jump out of framework made by `Git-Bone`.

 ## Acknowledgment